 Just click the Tweet icon below.
 This will launch Twitter where you click its icon to post the Tweet.

 Checkout TechSavvy.Life for blog posts on smartphones, PCs, and Macs!
 You may email us at email@example.com for comments or questions.Tweet

 I Would Like to Hear From You

 Please feel free to leave a comment.
-I would love hearing from you.
+I would love to hear from you.
 Do you have a computer or smart device tech question?
 I will do my best to answer your inquiry.
-Please mention the device, app and version that you are using.
+Just send an email to firstname.lastname@example.org.
+Please mention the device, app, and version you are using.
 To help us out, you can send screenshots of your data related to your question.

 You can access the e-book from a Kindle device, the Kindle App for the desktop or smartphone, which is a free app.